marekandreas/elpa/USERS_GUIDE.md

 #### Shared-memory version of *ELPA* ####

-If the *ELPA* library has been compiled with the configure option "--enable-shared-memory-only", no MPI will be used.
+If the *ELPA* library has been compiled with the configure option "--with-mpi=0", no MPI will be used.

 Still the **same** call sequence as in the MPI case can be used (see above).